-TORNADO TERMS TO KNOW

-A tornado is a violently rotating column of air that extends from the base of a storm cloud to the ground.

-Tornado Watch means conditions are favorable in the atmosphere for the development of severe thunderstorms and tornadoes.
-Remain alert for signs of threatening weather and make preliminary plans for action.

-Tornado Warning means a tornado has been sighted by a spotter, or rotation has been detected on radar.
-Take immediate action to protect yourself.
-Do not wait for visual confirmation of a tornado as this may take time away from seeking proper shelter.

-Tornado Emergency means radar shows indications of a strong/violent tornado as seen by a debris ball or tornadic debris signature, OR significant damage is reported OR a large tornado is on the ground.
-Take immediate action to protect yourself.
-Do not wait for visual confirmation of a tornado as this may take time away from seeking proper shelter.
+TORNADO TERMS TO KNOW A tornado is a violently rotating column of air that extends from the base of a storm cloud to the ground. the ground.
+Tornado Watch Tornado Warning Tornado Emergency Conditions are favorable in the atmosphere for the development of severe thunderstorms and tornadoes.
+A tornado has been sighted by a spotter, or rotation has been detected on radar.
+Radar shows indications of a strong/violent tornado as seen by a debris ball or tornadic debris signature, -OR- significant damage is reported, -OR- a large tornado is on the ground.
+Remain alert for signs of Take immediate action to protect yourself. threatening weather and make Do not wait for visual confirmation of a tornado as this may preliminary plans for action take time away from seeking proper shelter.

-PHYSICAL RESTRAINT (Policy JCBA)
+PHYSICAL RESTRAINT

 In accordance with MS Code 37-9-69 and 37-11-57, instructional and other staff may be called upon to intercede with situations wherein students may be displaying physically violent behavior or non-compliant behavior.
-District policy positively prohibits the use of excessive force or cruel and unusual punishment regarding student management.
+District policy positively prohibits the use of excessive force, or cruel and unusual punishment regarding student management.
 Staff may, however, use restraint techniques to control and restrain a student when they have a reasonable belief that: